SiymX/SentimentAnalyzer/README.md

 # Usage
-You can either run the program via Terminal or run the `exe` file if you are using an Windows Device.
+You can either run the program via Terminal or run the `exe` file located in the ```/dist``` folder if you are using an Windows Device.
 To run it on terminal do the following:
 1. Open terminal and navigate to the directory where the program files are located.
 2. Run the following command to start the Sentiment Analyzer:
 ```